anwarisak/frontend_mentor/README.md

-this is group challenge website
+this is group challenge website.